YashaShetty502/Blog-Website/README.md

 A beautiful personal diary or personal blog website😍

 This website is a place where you can write blogs and publish it🔥🔥.
-The blogs are saved in the database so no worry of losing your work🤩.
+The blogs are saved in the database so no worry of losing your work💃.

 It is built with express.js and database used is mongodb✨.